MGH Career Development Program in Substance Use and Addiction Medicine

 Call for Applications

-We are pleased to announce a new K12 Career Development Program in Substance Use and Addiction Medicine based at the Massachusetts General Hospital (MGH) and funded by the National Institute on Drug Abuse of the National Institutes of Health.
-The Program is a collaboration of the MGH Departments of Medicine and Psychiatry.
-Program Directors are A. Eden Evins (Psychiatry) and Nancy Rigotti (Medicine).
+We are pleased to announce that the K12 Career Development Program in Substance Use and Addiction Medicine, based at the Massachusetts General Hospital (MGH) and funded by the National Institute on Drug Abuse of the National Institutes of Health, is recruiting one post-doctoral clinician-scientist to start on or after July 1, 2019.

-Funding includes an annual stipend of $80,000 for 75-100% effort and up to $42,000 annually in allowable research and training costs that may be applied to travel to scientific meetings, research project costs, and tuition expenses with approval of the mentor and program leaders.
+Funding includes an annual stipend of $80,000 for 75-100% effort and up to $35,000 annually in allowable research and training costs that may be applied to travel to scientific meetings, research project costs, and tuition expenses with approval of the mentor and program leaders.

 Eligible applicants will have completed doctoral-level training in a clinical discipline (MD, PhD or equivalent).
 Additional research training prior to this program is preferred but not required.

 Application instructions can be found here.
 Applications must be accompanied by letters of recommendation, one from a clinical training program director and one from a current or recent research mentor.
 A letter of support from a proposed K12 program mentor is also required.
 A list of mentors can be found here.